 Ask a doctor or pharmacist if it is safe for you to take this medicine if you have other medical conditions, especially:

 FDA pregnancy category C. It is not known whether 12 Hour Nasal will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-It is not known whether 12 Hour Nasal passes into breast milk or if it could harm a nursing baby.
+It is not known whether oxymetazoline nasal passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.